mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 * `heap` a single `ArrayBuffer` that is going to be a data storage for all the code inside the module as asm.js rules do not allow any allocation besides creating a number of `ArrayBufferView` objects upon module entry.
 * `foreign` is an object that contains *external* functions that you can call from inside your module, you have to explicitly "import" them into local variables upon module entry.
 * asm.js is *very* strict, if you remove a single `+` or `|` the code above will be rejected by the validator;
-* asm.js puts compiler ahead of human e.g. you have to initialize `a` with `0` to tell validator/compiler that `a` is a variable of type int. in practice this is *already* a no-op for any serious compiler;
+* asm.js puts the compiler's interest before human's e.g. you have to initialize `a` with `0` to tell the validator/compiler that `a` is a variable of type int.
+In practice this is *already* a no-op for any serious compiler;
 * asm.js tries very hard to look just JavaScript but sometimes it fails. `imul` is the best example here.
 In JavaScript with its single number type there was no way to write overflowing 32bit integer multiplication as something atomically small that is easy to recognize.
-32bit addition is simple because sum of two 32bit integers is at most 33bit integer and can be represented without loss in a double precision floating point number (which can represent 53bit integers precisely).
-Product of two 32bit integers however can overflow this precision range.
+32bit addition is simple because the sum of two 32bit integers is at most a 33bit integer and can be represented without loss in a double precision floating point number (which can represent 53bit integers precisely).
+The product of two 32bit integers however can overflow this precision range.
 You can shim 32bit multiplication but if you use this shim directly you'll need to complicate your specialized asm.js compiler with fragile pattern matching that recognizes this shim and emits a single assembly instruction.
 Solution?
 Push for standardization of `Math.imul` function that performs overflowing 32bit integer multiplication.

 What is OdinMonkey?
 -------------------

 You probably heard about IonMonkey: SpiderMonkey's optimization pipeline for generic JavaScript code similar to V8's Crankshaft.

-Modern JavaScript engine are multi-tiered: they have a way to start executing things quickly (using baseline code generator or interpreter) and a way to produce highly specialized optimized code with an optimizing compiler.
-Optimized code is usually valid only under certain assumptions that must be verified either internally at the points where optimized code itself relies on them or externally when runtime system tracks invariants that different optimized code objects rely on and ensures that dependent code objects are discarded when these invariants become invalid.
+Modern JavaScript engine are multi-tiered: they have a way to start executing things quickly (using a baseline code generator or interpreter) and a way to produce highly specialized optimized code with an optimizing compiler.
+Optimized code is usually valid only under certain assumptions that must be verified either internally at the points where optimized code itself relies on them or externally when the runtime system tracks invariants that different optimized code objects rely on and ensures that dependent code objects are discarded when these invariants become invalid.

 OdinMonkey is a different beast.
 It's a module built on top of IonMonkey that takes asm.js code (detected by `"use asm"` annotation), verifies that it is consistently typed and compiles it *ahead of time* into optimized native code.